 What is an Electric Bicycle?

 A bicycle, with pedals, brakes, etc., that also has an “electric drive system” (an electric motor, battery, and controller).
-The electric drive system propels you, at varying levels of assistance that you select – from no assistance, to a little, to a lot.
-Modern, quality eBikes are quiet, clean and incredibly fun to ride.
+The electric drive system propels you, at varying levels of assistance which you select – from no assistance, to a little, to a lot.
+Modern, quality electric bikes (eBikes) are quiet, clean and incredibly fun to ride.
 Come and try one, or several, (for free) at our shop.
 If you have specific needs and would like priority care from our team, please feel free to make an appointment ( also free ) for an in-depth consultation and test ride(s) – no obligation – phone 831-621-2309 – to book an appointment.

 Why would I want an Electric Bike?